adslbarxatov/Xash3d-FWGS-for-ESHQ/README.md

 ## Other notes

+- The current build is not multiplatform as its mother project (support code has been removed).
+- The current build contains GL and Software-based renderers based on [SDL](https://libsdl.org) library.
+- The current assembly doesn’t support the voice chat because of absence of required Opus codec.
+It may be attached later.
-- This assembly completely adapted for building with Visual studio 2022.
+- This assembly completely adapted for building with Visual Studio 2022.
 - This assembly is enough to launch Half-Life (WON) and some compatible mods.
-- This assembly is a fork of original Xash3D FWGS engine with the same license
+- This assembly is a fork of original Xash3D FWGS engine with the same license.
+- This assembly comes with the same third-party software that is described on the engine page

 &nbsp;